Renormalised 3-point functions of stress tensors and conserved currents in CFT: Appendices

 As there are no further ways (modulo permutations) of contracting the four indices of $K_{\alpha_1\alpha_2}{}^{\beta_1\beta_2}$ with three transverse-traceless projectors, the three degeneracies \eqref{fdeg}, \eqref{gdeg} and \eqref{hdeg} exhaust the list of possibilities for the stress tensor 3-point function.
 (An alternative derivation of these three degeneracies is also discussed below.)
 Through appropriate choice of the arbitrary functions $f$, $g$ and $h$, we can, if we wish, set any three of the five form factors to zero.
 The two remaining form factors are then non-degenerate.\footnote{For example, in appendix B of \cite{Bzowski:2013sza}, the choice $A_3=A_4=A_5=0$ was made.
-From (B.6) and (B.7) of \cite{Bzowski:2013sza}, the two remaining form factors (labelled there $B_1$ and $B_2$) are then invariant under the degenerate combinations \eqref{fdeg}, \eqref{gdeg} and \eqref{hdeg}.}
+From (B.6) and (B.7) of \cite{Bzowski:2013sza}, the two remaining form factors (labelled there $B_1$ and $B_2$) are then invariant under the degenerate combinations \eqref{fdeg}, \eqref{gdeg} and \eqref{hdeg}.
+The primary constant $C_2$ drops out, since its contribution is purely degenerate as can be shown using a totally symmetric ansatz for $h$ in \eqref{hdeg}.}

 As our three-dimensional identity \eqref{3ddeg} is simply the trace of its four-dimensional counterpart \eqref{Edgar}, we expect that our previous four-dimensional degeneracy \eqref{Eulerdeg} should also be valid in three dimensions.
 This is indeed the case, as can be seen by setting